claudiaaziz/canvas/README.md

   - Introduce a dotted brush option.

 - **Thursday Morning:**
-  - Bonus: Rewrite this proposal as a production README.
+  - Rewrite this proposal as a production README.